Ruekompa/owlphabet/README.md

 3a.
 Puma upstart script not working properly - get error "sudo: start: command not found"

 #### SSL
-4. pjax SSL issues causing cross domain scripting issues and does not allow history to be used
+4. pjax SSL issues does not allow history to be used

 #### Functionality
 5. Play track from position (/views/music/show_album.html.erb) - $("td.play_track").on('click',function(e){